jwstes/Xamarin.Forms.RotateWebView/README.md

 Working with WebView
 ==============
 This repo demonstrates how to use a webview with a custom renderer in Xamarin Forms.
 It is based off of Craig Dunn's code.
 You can find the link below.
-When the device rotates, the frame properly resizes.
-Is this only an iOS solution.
+The frame properly resizes when the device rotates.
+This is only a solution for an iOS platform.